EqualExperts/slack-gardener/README.md

     bot
     ```

-  * if you want to use the profile pruning functionality permissions will need to be granted for
+3. If you want to use the *profile pruning* feature, then grant the following permissions:

     ```none
     users:read